 Do you see the value in paper trading?
 Good.
-Now let’s look at how to do it correctly, so you can get the most benefit from it and — hopefully — start turning it into profits as quickly as possible.
+Now let’s look at how to do it correctly, so you can get the most benefit from it.

 To paper trade, you need a way to record all of the details of the trade.

-As mentioned earlier, if you want to keep it very basic, you could just write everything down in a notebook.
+As mentioned earlier, if you want to keep it basic, you could write everything down in a notebook.
 Using a spreadsheet is even better.
-But if you really want to get the best experience, we recommend you use a trading platform with a paper trading feature, like StocksToTrade Pro.
+But if you really want to get the best experience, we recommend you use a trading platform with a paper trading feature, like StocksToTrade.

-- Downgrade your expectations.
-Perhaps you’ve seen some blistering performance on your paper trading account?
-It’s fantastic that you’ve found something that seems to work, but realistically, almost every trader performs worse in live market trading.
+Maybe you see some blistering performance on your paper trading account … It’s fantastic that you’ve found something that seems to work.
+Remember to keep it real.
+Almost every trader performs worse in live market trading.

-The reason for this is that there are many psychological forces at play when you have to perform with real money in a live trading environment.
+I’ve already mentioned that there are many psychological forces at play when you have to perform with real money.

-A good rule of thumb is to halve your performance expectations: expect to make half the amount of profits.
+A good rule of thumb is to halve your performance expectations.
+So expect to make half the amount of profits.
 This provides a buffer to protect you against the disappointment that could come after you go live.

-- Go live.
-If all things have gone well, your strategy has shown it’s likely profitable, and you’re feeling confident in your abilities, you can now consider trading it with real money.
+If all things go well, your strategy shows solid potential and you feel confident in your abilities.
+It’s time to consider trading with real money.

-Many traders find it’s a good idea to start out risking small amounts of capital, increasing size as they make more profits.
+Many traders find it’s a good idea to start out risking small amounts of capital and slowly increase in size.

 After you get some live experience under your belt, compare your performance with how you did when paper trading the strategy.
-If there’s a massive difference, it could mean that you’re not executing correctly, you weren’t realistic when paper trading, or the markets have simply changed their patterns.
+If there’s a massive difference, it could mean that you’re not executing correctly.
+Or maybe you weren’t realistic when paper trading.
+It’s also possible that the markets changed.

-Whatever happens, if you ever lose confidence in your abilities or your strategies, never hesitate to go back and paper trade for a while.
+Whatever happens, if you ever lose trading confidence, never hesitate to go back and paper trade for a while.

-By this point, you can probably see how paper trading is beneficial to developing your trading abilities and becoming as profitable as you can be — but we hope you realize how important it is that you’re realistic about recording everything accurately.
+By this point, you can probably see how paper trading can be beneficial to developing your trading skills.
+But we hope you realize how important it is to keep your goals realistic and also maintain a trading journal.